International data center day 2021:

-The dramatic growth of the data center market in recent years certainly caught many of us off guard.
+The dramatic growth of the data center market in recent years certainly caught many off guard.
 We may have foreseen an increase in demand but the exact rate of growth is staggering.

 As I write this, the industry continues to expand and new data centers are being built all over the world.
 How long will this growth last?

 The talent pools are rapidly becoming too small for the size of the industry.
 Every other contract goes to the same companies who pull from the same pools of people.
-If we don’t make a concerted effort to bring in fresh talent and train them to be ready for what’s coming, we may soon struggle to keep up with our clients’ demands.
+If the industry doesn’t make a concerted effort to bring in fresh talent and train them to be ready for what’s coming, it may soon struggle to keep up with clients’ demands.

 So what do we do?